-The following information is to help people understand who is most at risk of getting infected and sick, which situations are riskier, and what steps they can take to stay safe and slow the spread of COVID-19.
+The following information is to help people understand who is most at risk of getting infected and sick from COVID-19 and which situations are riskier.
+It outlines what steps people can take to stay safe and slow the spread of COVID-19.

 People who are not vaccinated are at the highest risk of getting infected with COVID-19.
-This includes people who have not completed their Pfizer or Moderna COVID-19 vaccine series (i.e., they only got the first dose) as well as children who are too young to be vaccinated.
-Unvaccinated adults who are older or who have certain medical conditions are at highest risk of severe COVID-19 disease.
+Unvaccinated adults who are older or who have certain medical conditions are more likely to get severe COVID-19 disease.
+In addition, some people with severely weakened immune systems can get very sick from COVID-19 even if they are vaccinated.